Iris (plant): Cultivation

 Iris is extensively grown as ornamental plant in home and botanical gardens.
 Presby Memorial Iris Gardens in New Jersey, for example, is a living iris museum with over 10,000 plants, while in Europe the most famous iris garden is arguably the Giardino dell'Iris in Florence (Italy) which every year hosts a well attended iris breeders' competition.
 Irises, especially the multitude of bearded types, feature regularly in shows such as the Chelsea Flower Show.

 For garden cultivation, iris classification differs from taxonomic classification.
 Garden iris are classed as either bulb iris or rhizome iris (called rhizomatous) with a number of further subdivisions.
 Due to a wide variety of geographic origins, and thus great genetic diversity, cultivation needs of iris vary greatly.

-Iris grow well in most any garden soil types providing they are well-drained.
-The earliest to bloom are species like I. junonia and I. reichenbachii, which flower as early as February and March in the Northern Hemisphere, followed by the dwarf forms of I. pumila, and then by most of the tall bearded varieties, such as the German iris and its variety florentina, sweet iris, Hungarian iris, lemon-yellow iris (I. flavescens), Iris sambucina, and their natural and horticultural hybrids such as those described under names like I. neglecta or I. squalens and best united under I. × lurida.
+Generally, Irises grow well in most garden soil types providing they are well-drained, depending on the species.
+The earliest to bloom are species like I. reticulata and I. reichenbachii, which flower as early as February and March in the Northern Hemisphere, followed by the dwarf forms of I. pumila and others.
+In May or June, most of the tall bearded varieties start to bloom, such as the German iris and its variety florentina, sweet iris, Hungarian iris, lemon-yellow iris (I. flavescens), Iris sambucina, and their natural and horticultural hybrids such as those described under names like I. neglecta or I. squalens and best united under I. × lurida.

 The iris is promoted in the United Kingdom by the British Iris Society.
-The national collection of Arthur Bliss Irises is held in Gloucestershire.
+The National Collection of Arthur Bliss Irises is held in Gloucestershire.

+The American Iris Society is the International Cultivar Registration Authority for Iris, and recognises over 30,000 registered cultivar names.